Polynomial-time solutions of computational problems in noncommutative-algebraic cryptography: Further applications

 In 2001, Cha, Ko, Lee, Han and Cheon \cite{CK+01} proposed a variation of the Braid Diffie--Hellman KEP (Figure \ref{BDHKEP}).
 For this variation, Cheon and Jun \cite{CJ03} described a convincing variation of their attack.
 Another variation of this protocol was proposed in 2005, by Shpilrain and Ushakov \cite{ShpUshThomp}.
 Both variations, as well as the Braid Diffie--Hellman KEP, are special cases of the protocol illustrated in Figure \ref{DCKEP}.

 The methods of Theorem \ref{DHCPthm} extend to the Double Coset KEP.
-Here too, the restriction to matrix groups is with no loss of generality, and we obtain a polynomial time solution of the underlying problem in the braid group $\BN$.
+Here too, the restriction to matrix groups is with no loss of generality, and we obtain an expected polynomial time solution of the underlying problem in the braid group $\BN$.

 \bthm Assume that $|\bbF|/n\ge c>1$.
 Let $A_1,A_2,B_1=\la b_1,\dots,b_k\ra,B_2=\la b'_1,\dots,b'_l\ra\le G\le \GL_n(\bbF)$, with $[A_1,B_1]=[A_2,B_2]=1$, and $g\in G$.
 After an offline computation of complexity $O((k+l)n^{2\omega})$, one can, given $a_1ga_2, b_1gb_2$, compute $a_1b_1ga_2b_2$ in time $O(n^{2\omega})$, plus $O(n^\omega)$ Las Vegas time. \ethm \bpf Offline phase: Compute a basis for the centralizers $C(B_1), C(B_2)$ in the matrix algebra $\M_n(\bbF)$, by solving one system of $kn^2$ linear equations in $n^2$ variables, and another system of $ln^2$ linear equations in $n^2$ variables.
 Let $c_1,\dots,c_{d_1}$ be a basis for $C(B_1)$, and $c'_1,\dots,c'_{d_2}$ be a basis for $C(B_2)$. $d_1,d_2\le n^2$.